Worldwide Photographic Journeys

 During the day families hang out together drinking tea and tending to different household tasks such as making yoghurt, cheese, and bread, hunting for meat, or gathering berries from the woods (in the summer).

-In the evening Dukha families go out to get the reindeer from their grazing area and herd them back to camp where they are tethered for the night.
-After dinner they will do a final night check of the reindeer before going to bed.
+In the evening Tsaatan families go out to get the reindeer from their grazing area and herd them back to camp where they are tethered for the night.
+After dinner, they will do a final night check of the reindeer before going to bed.

-The Dukha typically move camp up to seven to eight times a year on migration.
-This massive task involves packing all of their belongings (teepees, stoves, pots, utensils, clothes, etc.) on the backs of their reindeer so they can move to more favourable grazing grounds for their reindeer.
+The Tsaatan typically move camp up to seven to eight times a year on migration.
+This massive task involves packing all of their belongings (tepees, stoves, pots, utensils, clothes, etc.) on the backs of their reindeer so they can move to more favourable grazing grounds.

-The culture of Shamanism in the Dukha Reindeer Herders
+The culture of Shamanism in the Tsaatan Reindeer Herders.

-We hope to meet a Dukha shaman on our tour to meet the reindeer herders of Mongolia.
+We hope to meet a Tsaatan shaman on our tour to meet the reindeer herders of Mongolia.

 Uushig Deer Stones